How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 What to Do If Pouches Are Expired

 Discard them.
-Expired pouches are less effective, taste poor, and carry no health risk — but why bother?
-They won't deliver the experience you paid for.
+Do not use pouches that are past the printed expiry date or show contamination or spoilage signs.
+They may taste poor, feel dry, and fail to deliver the experience you paid for.
 Always check the expiry date before purchasing or using.

 Storage by Use Case